JosiahBinnema/Calculatron/readme.md

 **Known issues**:
 Please do not enter characters in place of your integers it confuses the program.
 Entering 3 integers on one line will require you to re-enter them without a prompt.
 Overall user entry need to be rehauled.
 Using scanf was a horrible mistake, and it needs to be replaced with getline() then intelligently reading user input from that.
+I wrote an assembly file for this named getints.S

 ---